-- Step 1: Create and save the /etc/portslave/pslave.conf and /etc/hostname files in each BLACK BOX ® Advanced Console Server. - Step 2: Execute the command signal_ras hup on each unit.

-Step 3: Create, save, and download the common configuration.
+- Step 1: Create and save the /etc/portslave/pslave.conf and /etc/hostname files in each BLACK BOX ® Advanced Console Server. - Step 2: Create, save, and download the common configuration.

 Create and save the common configuration file on the server, then download it (probably using scp) to each unit.
-Make sure to put it in the directory set in the pslave.conf file (/etc/portslave in the example).

-- Step 4: Execute the command signal_ras hup on each unit again. - Step 5: Test each unit.
+Make sure to put it in the directory set in the pslave.conf file (/etc/portslave in the example). - Step 3: Execute the command signal_ras hup on each unit. - Step 4: Test each unit.